Species: White Oak

 Grade: #1 or Better

 Joinery: Ash Pegs – Proud

-Usually, with this sort of project, the client will show us some sketches or maybe a photo out of a magazine to point us in the right direction—not so with this client.
+Usually, with this sort of project, the client will show us some sketches or maybe a photo from a magazine to point us in the right direction—not so with this client.
 Everything was in his head.
 Luckily, he was adept at describing his vision.
 He and his wife wanted an outside gathering room, approximately 28’ x 40’ with a woodshed off to one side.
 The stone walls were to be laid in a fashion to mimic an old agricultural building that had fallen into disrepair and then partially restored.
-The setting is idyllic; it sits just behind the clients’ restored 19th century farmhouse and close to an equally old barn, also restored.
+The setting is idyllic; it sits just behind the clients’ restored 19th-century farmhouse and close to an equally old barn, also restored.